-During the duration of your internship, your development and readiness for ministry will be measured by the following matrix.
-Self-evaluation and progress reports provided by various participants in your training will contribute to KCML's evaluation of your readiness for ministry.
-This will be supplemented by KCML faculty discussions.
-Under principle 6 of the Privacy Act (1993), you can request access to your personal information held by KCML.
+◆ During the duration of your internship, your development and readiness for ministry will be measured by the following matrix.
+Self-evaluation and progress reports provided by various

+Your mentoring minister will be involved in these discussions.

+◆ Under principle 6 of the Privacy Act (1993), you can request access to your personal information held by KCML.
 However, some information may be withheld based on Sections 27-29 of the Privacy Act (1993).

-As a general rule, the expected progress is:
+As a general rule, when the KCML faculty have the Ready for Ministry discussion, the expected progress is:

-- 12 months into the internship: - o at least "Mostly Ready for Ministry" for the Personal Maturity category - o at least "Mostly Ready for Ministry" for one of the other three categories. - 18 months into the internship: - For the Personal Maturity category; progress towards "Ready for Ministry" since your 12month report. - at least "Ready for Ministry" for one of the other three categories.
+- ♦ 12 months into the internship (February in the second year): - o at least "Mostly Ready for Ministry" for the Personal Maturity category - o at least "Ready for Ministry" for one of the other three categories. - ♦ 18 months into the internship (July in the second year): - For the Personal Maturity category; progress towards "Ready for Ministry" since your 12month report. - o at least "Ready for Ministry" for two of the other three categories.